spawnmarvel/todo-and-current/README.md

 Applying Shu-Ha-Ri for Accelerated Learning :dragon:

-* Strictly follow <h2>one</h2> proven method (e.g., one tutorial, one recipe, one set of rules) without deviation or questioning.
+* Strictly follow ***one proven method (e.g., one tutorial, one recipe, one set of rules)*** without deviation or questioning.
 Focus on imitation and repetition to build unconscious competence (muscle memory/system familiarity).
-* Actively experiment by testing the boundaries of the rules and integrating knowledge from other sources.
-Ask "Why?" to understand the underlying principles and trade-offs.
+* Actively experiment by testing the boundaries of the rules and integrating knowledge from other sources. ***Ask "Why?" to understand the underlying principles and trade-offs.***
-* Create your own unique methods and solutions, acting on instinct and deep, internalized knowledge.
-Teach the skill to others to solidify your mastery.
+* Create your own unique methods and solutions, acting on instinct and deep, ***internalized knowledge.*** Teach the skill to others to solidify your mastery.

 ## Parked e-lo